 Deficiency of the following nutrients can cause one to experience thyroidal difficulties even if standard thyroid tests do not uncover an issue.

 TSH (thyroid stimulating hormone) is a hormone released by the brain to promote the production of thyroid hormone.
-This process ultimately controls one’s metabolism and therefore influences other systems.
+This process ultimately controls your metabolism and therefore influences other systems.
 To produce TSH, the body requires an adequate amount of protein.
-Without regular consumption of proteins, one may find it difficult to maintain healthy thyroid function.
-If one is engaged in a diet plan that reduces protein intake, they are at greater risk of deficiency.
+Without regular consumption of proteins, you may find it difficult to maintain healthy thyroid function.
+If you’re engaged in a diet plan that reduces protein intake, you are at greater risk of deficiency.

-Symptoms of deficiency include: hypothyroidism, cretinism, weight gain, sluggishness.
+Symptoms of iodine deficiency: hypothyroidism, cretinism, weight gain, sluggishness.

-Symptoms of deficiency include: increased cholesterol, reduced immunity, poor liver function, male sterility, impeded growth.
+Symptoms of selenium deficiency: increased cholesterol, reduced immunity, poor liver function, male sterility, impeded growth.

-Symptoms of deficiency include: confusion, heart attack, insomnia, anxiety, hyperactivity, irritability, weakness.
+Symptoms of magnesium deficiency: confusion, heart attack, insomnia, anxiety, hyperactivity, irritability, weakness.

 Vitamin A (Retinoid)

-Symptoms of deficiency include: acne, brittle and drying hair, impeded growth, insomnia, reduced immune function, weight loss, hyperkeratosis (skin thickening and roughness).
+Symptoms of vitamin A deficiency: acne, brittle and drying hair, impeded growth, insomnia, reduced immune function, weight loss, hyperkeratosis (skin thickening and roughness).

 Vitamin B2 (Riboflavin)

-Symptoms of deficiency include: cataracts, hair loss, inflamed eyes, mouth lesions, dizziness, nervousness, numbness, light sensitivity, sleepiness, weakness.
+Symptoms of vitamin B2 deficiency: cataracts, hair loss, inflamed eyes, mouth lesions, dizziness, nervousness, numbness, light sensitivity, sleepiness, weakness.